- Downsizing your family home can be emotionally complex. Be sure not to rush the process.

 As you move from room to room, it’s important that you separate items into five distinct categories:

-- Gift: Items you can’t keep, but hope remain in the family
+- Gift: Items you can’t keep, but you hope will remain in the family.

-- Sell: Items with value that can be sold to consignment stores, on Craigslist or eBay
+- Sell: Items with value that can be sold to consignment stores, or on Facebook Marketplace or eBay.

 Have the hard conversations early